Icinga/icinga2/doc/3-monitoring-basics.md

 notifications are sent.
 You can configure additional type and state filters refining the notifications being actually sent.

-There are many ways of sending notifications, e.g. by e-mail, XMPP, IRC, Twitter, etc. On its own Icinga 2 does not know how to send notifications.
+There are many ways of sending notifications, e.g. by email, XMPP, IRC, Twitter, etc. On its own Icinga 2 does not know how to send notifications.
 Instead it relies on external mechanisms such as shell scripts to notify users.
 More notification methods are listed in the [addons and plugins](14-addons-plugins.md#notification-scripts-interfaces)